 Pursuant to Florida law, state aerospace activities are to be highly visible and wellcoordinated.
-The law specifically designates Space Florida (section 331.3011(3), Florida Statutes) as the single point of contact for state aerospace-related activities with federal agencies, the military, state agencies, businesses, and aerospace partners (Figure 1).
+The law (section 331.3011(3), Florida Statutes) specifically designates Space Florida as the single point of contact for state aerospace related activities with federal agencies, the military, state agencies, businesses, and aerospace partners (Figure 1).

-As Florida's aerospace industry development authority, Space Florida has broad statutory powers and responsibilities to foster bold, economic, and spaceport development activities.
-These are employed to expand and diversify domestic and international opportunities that will grow the industry in Florida.
-These efforts promote talent development, infrastructure enhancements, and support governments and organizations in improving the state's competitive business climate.
-Space Florida achieves this by supporting, facilitating, and consulting on space industry-related needs to attract, retain, and expand aerospace or related supply chain businesses (aerospace partners) that create economic opportunities in Florida by:
+As Florida's aerospace industry development authority, Space Florida has broad statutory powers and responsibilities to foster bold economic and spaceport development activities, employing them to expand and diversify domestic and international opportunities that will grow the industry in Florida.
+These efforts promote talent development, infrastructure enhancement, while also supporting organizations and various levels of government to improve Florida's competitive business climate.
+Space Florida achieves this by supporting, facilitating, and consulting on space industry related needs to attract, retain, and expand aerospace partners or related supply chain businesses that create economic opportunities in Florida by::

+- Coordinating financial incentives

+- Facilitating access to capital

-- Coordinating financial incentives, facilitating access to capital, and providing start up and relocation support - Consulting on business formation, relocation, and venture development
+- Providing start up and relocation support

-- Developing and operating targeted infrastructure and facilities - Supporting research and development opportunities that enable target industry growth
+- Consulting on business formation, relocation, and venture development - Developing and operating targeted infrastructure and facilities - Supporting research and development opportunities that enable targeted industry growth

 Space Florida employs a tool kit of statutory authorities to provide the non-federal investment.
 This remarkable example of how effective Space Florida can be in working with industry to re-capitalize and expand spaceport assets has been achieved through both public and private investments leveraged with the financial risk capital of commercial space providers.
-These investments advance Florida's leadership in civil, commercial, and military aerospace activity.
-They create jobs, economic growth, and mitigate the impacts of federal program realignments.
-Through the Spaceport Improvement Program, Space Florida has enabled more than 1,300 high paying jobs to be created and an additional 1,200 plus jobs are planned to be added through these partnerships with industry, federal agencies, and FDOT.
+These investments advance Florida's leadership in civil, commercial, and military aerospace activity while creating jobs, economic growth, and mitigating the impacts of federal program realignments.
+Nearly 4,000 high-paying aerospace jobs have been created and an additional 1,200+ jobs will be added through partnerships with industry, federal agencies, and FDOT.